-Google’s Tough Choice On How To Warn The World About Super Bugs
+Google’s Tough Choice On How To Warn The World About Massive Security Flaws

 The job of the white-hat security researchers in Google’s Project Zero group is to break things.
-And they broke something very big when then discovered major vulnerabilities in modern processors.
-Between them, the bugs, known as Meltdown and Spectre, could affect virtually any computing device manufactured in the last 20 years.
+And they broke something very big when then discovered major security vulnerabilities in modern processors used in virtually any computing device manufactured in the last 20 years.
+The vulnerabilities leave Intel processors (and to a lesser extend ARM-based processors) open to attack from two exploits known as Meltdown and Spectre.

-These bugs represent a security threat the scope of which has scarcely been seen before.
-They have the ability to penetrate the layers of apps and other software that sit between a machine’s user interface and its processor to let an intruder access sensitive data such as keystrokes, passwords, and all manner of personal and financial data.
+Meltdown and Spectre have the ability to penetrate the layers of apps and other software that sit between a machine’s user interface and its processor to let an intruder access sensitive data such as keystrokes, passwords, and all manner of personal and financial data.
 It’s scary stuff.

-When Google’s Project Zero researchers discovered the bugs, and proved that they could be used as attack vectors, they found themselves in possession of some potentially dangerous information.
+When Google’s Project Zero researchers discovered the vulnerabilities, and proved that they could be used as attack vectors, they found themselves in possession of some potentially dangerous information.
 And they faced a tough decision: How should they get the exploit information into the hands of people who could use it for the greatest good—such as providers of processors, operating systems, and cloud platforms—while preventing it from inadvertently falling into the hands of criminal elements who might use it maliciously?

 Google ultimately decided to show its proof-of-concept data to a small group of key constituents.
 The researchers notified Intel first, to give it a head start on protecting its processors.
 Intel developed new security patches and is distributing them to computer makers that use its chips.